Meet Isaiah

 Early Career & Public Service

-Isaiah founded XM Real Estate Team, a values-driven company rooted in community, homeownership possibilities, and equitable local development.
-After displaying deeply rooted community values, at 24 Years old, he was appointed the youngest-ever Executive Director of any CDC in Philadelphia.
-Isaiah continues to serves as the Executive Director of Empowered CDC, a community development corporation serving neighborhoods across Southwest Philadelphia and the entire 3rd Congressional District.
-Under his leadership, Empowered has tripled its service footprint, expanded green spaces, community gardens, and launched workforce development programs for both youth and seniors.
-He also established and funded a Community Grant Program for local small businesses and nonprofits, created a Home Repair Program, and they coordinate the installation of free hot water heaters to families in need.
-The newest project is attempting to eliminate illegal dumping in various Philadelphian communities.
+Under Isaiah’s leadership, Empowered CDC has tripled its service footprint, expanded green spaces and community gardens, and launched workforce development programs for both youth and seniors.
+He also established and funded a Community Grant Program for local small businesses and nonprofits, created a Home Repair Program, and oversees the coordination of free hot water heater installations for families in need.
+The organization’s latest initiative focuses on eliminating illegal dumping across multiple Philadelphia neighborhoods.

 Engagement & Policy